14 Jul Estate Planning – Fact or Fiction?

 It is easy to allow life to get in the way of getting your estate plan done, but proper advisement and crafting an Estate Plan that best meets your needs, is one of the greatest gifts you can give to your loved ones.
 Take the time to research and get it right – you and your family are worth it.

-Wesley, Clark and Peshkin is one of New York State’s most experienced family law firms – exclusively focusing on divorce and estate planning.
+Clark Peshkin is one of New York State’s most experienced family law firms – exclusively focusing on divorce and estate planning.
 This article was originally published in the Rochester Business Journal in March 2022.